-- PA_i(T) is the AVERAGE POWER during test or test phase i, taken over a time interval of T seconds; - W_s is power in watts measured at each sampling interval s taken during the time interval T; - n is the number of samples gathered by the power meter during the time interval T; - T = n s.
+- PA_i(T) is the average power during test or test phase i, taken over a time interval of T seconds; - W_s is power in watts measured at each sampling interval s taken during the time interval T; - n is the number of samples gathered by the power meter during the time interval T.

-7.3.16 Operations Rate
+7.3.15 Operations Rate

-The OPERATIONS RATE for a test or test phase i, $O_i(T)$, is a measure of the rate of completed work over a specified time interval T. It is different for random workloads and sequential workloads.
-For random workloads (i.e., random read, random write and a mix of random read and random write), the OPERATIONS RATE is the rate of IO operation completions during time interval T. For sequential workloads (i.e., sequential write), the OPERATIONS RATE is the rate of data transfer in MiB per second within time interval T. To provide a uniform basis for the metrics of a SNIA EmeraldTM Power Efficiency Measurement, these two different measures of OPERATIONS RATE are both represented by $O_i(T)$).
+The operations rate for a test or test phase i, $O_i(T)$, is a measure of the average rate of completed work over a specified time interval T. It is different for random workloads and sequential workloads.
+For random workloads (i.e., random read, random write and a mix of random read and random write), the operations rate is the average rate of IO operation completions during time interval T. For sequential workloads (i.e., sequential read or sequential write), the operations rate is the average rate of data transfer in MiB per second within time interval T. To provide a uniform basis for the metrics of a SNIA EmeraldTM Power Efficiency Measurement, these two different measures of operations rate are both represented by $O_i(T)$).

-7.3.17 Periodic Power Efficiency
+7.3.16 Periodic Power Efficiency

-The PERIODIC POWER EFFICIENCY for a test or test phase i, EPP_i(T), is the ratio of OPERATIONS RATE over a specified time interval T and the AVERAGE POWER during the same time interval T as illustrated by Equation 7-4.
+The periodic power efficiency for a test or test phase i, $EPP_i(T)$, is the ratio of operations rate over a specified time interval T and the average power during the same time interval T as illustrated by Equation 7-3.

-Equation 7-4 : Periodic Power Efficiency
+Equation 7-3 : Periodic Power Efficiency